How to Prepare and Care for Your Face When Having Laser Treatments

 - Avoid Sun Exposure – Sun damage before a laser treatment can lead to more damage, increased sensitivity, and irritation.
 You need to avoid exposure to UV rays altogether at least one week prior.
 UV radiation would exacerbate the darkness of age spots or scars, which gives the lasers more work to do!
 So laying out in the sun up to two weeks before your procedure wouldn’t be the best idea.

 Another reason to stay out of the sun before your treatments?
 Dermatologists will rarely use a laser treatment on someone who’s had a tan.
-So say no to tanning beds!
+So say no to tanning beds and damaged skin!

 - Stop Messing With Your Skin – For at least three weeks before treatment, pause all tweezing, waxing, and chemical epilation.6

 - Avoid Other Procedures – Never schedule a laser treatment directly after undergoing a chemical peel, laser hair removal, or laser skin resurfacing in that area.

 - Use the Right Products – Pre-conditioning your skin before any laser treatment is vital for protecting that beautiful face of yours and promoting optimal results from your procedure.
 Start applying our Regenerating Skin Nectar with TriHex Technology® about two weeks before your procedure.
 Multiple clinical studies have shown that this product can do wonders to amplify the results of a laser treatment.